JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Planned Features

-I would appreciate any help in completing and improving this tool and its features.
+Any help is appreciated.
 Feel free to contact me if you have any feedback, suggestions or questions.

++ Tag / Tab based filtering system for UIToolkit, TextMeshPro & IMGUI solutions.
-+ Improved UIController for TextMeshPro & UIToolkit
++ Better grouping for IMGUI & TextMeshPro solution. (like grouping in the UIToolkit solution)
-+ Filtering & Grouping (The current UI implimentation is relatively simple and won't work well for huge amounts of monitored members.
-I would like to address this issue by adding multiple tabs/groups as well as a simple way to filter displayed member.)
 + Method monitoring (Properties can be used as a workaround)
 + Class scoped monitoring
-+ Class / object monitoring (Properties returning ToString() can be used as a workaround)
++ Instance monitoring (Properties returning ToString() can be used as a workaround)
 + Improved IL2CPP support / AOT generation.
-+ Support WebGL.
-+ Add the option for synchronous profiling.
-+ Custom update / evaluation loops or more control over the ```Tick``` loop.
++ Custom update / evaluation loops.
++ Optional Monitoring Editor Window.

 &nbsp;